ARVR in Automotive Industry

 Virtual prototyping is especially beneficial in the case of electric vehicles (EVs).
 It enables the makers to test a new car’s entire system without the help of real hardware.

-2. Virtual showrooms
+2. Virtual Showrooms

 Customer engagement and involvement in traditional, physical showrooms could be limited due to multip0le factors such as model unavailability, staff shortages, etc.